Rebirth Year Fourteen

 –REFERENCE: In Batman: The Brave and The Bold Vol. 2 #4 Part 1.
 Batman and Alfred invent the Sanguisuge load-out—a digital addendum to the Bat-costume that (if pre-loaded) will allow for maximum defense and offense against vampires by lighting up the suit with levels of UV that are lethal to bloodsuckers.
 The Sanguisuge load-out can also turn Batarangs into UV light weapons.

-–REFERENCE: In Batman: The Merciless #1, Red Hood & The Outlaws Vol. 2 #16, Deathstroke Vol. 4 Annual #1, and Red Hood: Outlaw #32.
+–REFERENCE: In Batman: The Merciless #1, Red Hood & The Outlaws Vol. 2 #16, Deathstroke Vol. 4 Annual #1, Red Hood: Outlaw #32, and Batman: The Brave and The Bold Vol. 2 #14 Part 5.
 Red Robin begins wearing his new “razor wing” costume (aka New 52 costume).
-He also forms what he believes (thanks to global mind-wipes) to be the first ever Teen Titans, featuring new Kid Flash (Bar Torr), Solstice, Bunker, Skitter, Wonder Girl (Cassie Sandsmark), Superboy (a clone of an alternate-timeline Superboy Jon Kent), and Danny the Street.
+Batman puts the old Red Robin costume on display in the Batcave.
+Red Robin then forms what he believes (thanks to global mind-wipes) to be the first ever Teen Titans, featuring new Kid Flash (Bar Torr), Solstice, Bunker, Skitter, Wonder Girl (Cassie Sandsmark), Superboy (a clone of an alternate-timeline Superboy Jon Kent), and Danny the Street.
 Despite complete global memory blockage and erasure of all prior Teen Titan teams and Young Justice, there must be something lingering in the ether that draws teen heroes together, hence this incarnation of the Teen Titans.[6]
 Batman won’t interact with this version of the Teen Titans, which will last for about two years (with an ever-changing lineup).
 Batman will, however, be aware of their actions.

 –REFERENCE: In Justice League Vol. 3 #38—originally told in Justice League International Vol. 2 #1-5 (“THE SIGNAL MEN”).
 The UN reforms the Justice League International for the first time in years.
 The new JLI comprises team leader Booster Gold, Green Lantern Guy Gardner, August General in Iron (Fang Zhifu), Vixen, Rocket Red (Gavril Ivanovich), Fire, Ice, and Godiva (Dora Leigh).
 Batman is also technically on the JLI, acting as its lone secret member and liaison between the team and the JL.
 The JLI’s first mission is a hard fought victory in Peru against the Thanos-like cosmic warlord Peraxxus and his towering Signal Men robots.

 –REFERENCE: In Dark Days: The Forge #1 and Batman and The Outsiders Vol. 3 #11.
-Batman raids what is left of the Court of Owls’ hideouts across Gotham, taking owl masks, Talon masks, and paper documents connected to the Court of Owls as trophies.
+Batman raids what is left of the Court of Owls’ hideouts across Gotham, taking owl masks, Talon masks, and paper documents connected to the Court of Owls as trophies for the Batcave.
 He also repurposes some Court of Owls hideouts into alt-Batcaves, filling them with additional weaponry and experimental Bat-costumes.

 –REFERENCE: In Dark Days: The Forge #1 and Dark Days: The Casting #1.
 Batman examines Dick’s owl-tooth, and extracts Electrum from it.
 Presumably, Batman procures samples of Electrum from defeated Talon corpses as well.
 He makes 3D scans of the tooth and enlarged Electrum slides, saving both as digital holographic images.
 After studying the Electrum, Batman learns that it contains the traces of the dark mystery metal (and dark energy signature) he’s been investigating for years.
 Batman records details of his Electrum study onto his Shadow Drive (aka Shadow File).
 In Sub-cave Alpha, Batman puts several Court of Owls masks, several Talon masks, and documents connected to the Court of Owls on display.
 Batman also puts all Electrum and Talon-related scanned 3D images onto holographic pedestal projector displays.
 The Caped Crusader will continue to study Electrum, the mystery metal, and the “dark energy” signature for years to come.
 As mentioned before, and still unknown to Batman, the immortal Carter Hall and Shiera Sanders Hall have not only been aware of the “dark energy” signature and “dark metal,” they have also been investigating all things related to the Dark Multiverse ever since the early 1900s.
 (See a footnote in Year 16 for details on Carter and Shiera’s lengthy connection to this case.)